exercism/problem-specifications/exercises/baffling-birthdays/introduction.md

 Magnanimous, you hand Uncle Ted his £100, but something feels off.

 The next day, curiosity gets the better of you.
-A quick web search leads you to the [Birthday Problem][birthday-problem], which reveals that with just 23 people, the probability of a shared birthday exceeds 50%.
+A quick web search leads you to the [birthday paradox][birthday-problem], which reveals that with just 23 people, the probability of a shared birthday exceeds 50%.

 Ah.
 So _that's_ why Uncle Ted was so confident.